 By Lieutenant Kim Wilson, J.D., Portsmouth, Virginia, Police Department

-he Health Insurance Portability and Accountability Act of 1996 (HIPPA), 42 U.S.C.
+he Health Insurance Portability and Accountability Act of 1996 (HIPAA), 42 U.S.C.
 1320d and the following sections, protects an individual’s private health information from release to unauthorized persons.
-The act’s Privacy Rule is designed to balance the interests of patient care against the patient’s right to confidentiality, and protects all "individually identifiable health information" held or transmitted by a covered entity in any form.1 This rule is applicable only to covered entities, which include health-care providers, health plans, and health-care clearinghouses.2 A covered entity that violates HIPPA’s Privacy Rule may face civil or criminal penalties, depending on the circumstances of the disclosure.
+The act’s Privacy Rule is designed to balance the interests of patient care against the patient’s right to confidentiality, and protects all "individually identifiable health information" held or transmitted by a covered entity in any form.1 This rule is applicable only to covered entities, which include health-care providers, health plans, and health-care clearinghouses.2 A covered entity that violates HIPAA’s Privacy Rule may face civil or criminal penalties, depending on the circumstances of the disclosure.

-What do HIPPA and the Privacy Rule mean to law enforcement officials who are investigating crimes that involve injury to victims and who cannot obtain victim consent for the release of protected health-care information?
-Due to legitimate investigative concerns, HIPPA carves out very specific exceptions for law enforcement access to medical information, and agency personnel must be aware of them and their requirements to access confidential patient information when consent cannot be obtained.
+What do HIPAA and the Privacy Rule mean to law enforcement officials who are investigating crimes that involve injury to victims and who cannot obtain victim consent for the release of protected health-care information?
+Due to legitimate investigative concerns, HIPAA carves out very specific exceptions for law enforcement access to medical information, and agency personnel must be aware of them and their requirements to access confidential patient information when consent cannot be obtained.

 Law Enforcement Disclosure Exceptions

-Under HIPPA’s general rules, a covered entity is authorized to release protected health information if it meets specific requirements established by the code and if the entity provides the individual an opportunity to agree or object to the authorization.3 The rules further allow covered entities to disclose protected health information to law enforcement officials, without the patient’s written consent, when the information is released under any one of the following conditions:
+Under HIPAA’s general rules, a covered entity is authorized to release protected health information if it meets specific requirements established by the code and if the entity provides the individual an opportunity to agree or object to the authorization.3 The rules further allow covered entities to disclose protected health information to law enforcement officials, without the patient’s written consent, when the information is released under any one of the following conditions:

 - The disclosure is required by state law, including the reporting of injuries such as gunshots or stab wounds.4